alyboba/cfms-website.github.io/src/site/_news/cfms-fall-call-for-nominations-2017---due-january.md

 ---
-title: 'CFMS Winter Call for Nominations (Due January 26th, 2018)'
+title: 'CFMS Winter Call for Nominations (Applications due January 26th, 2018)'
 date: 2018-01-16 00:00:00
 description: >-
   The CFMS is looking for members to help us out with several positions and